AFTER SCHOOL ACTIVITIES

 Congressional Riding Academy

-Join Congressional’ s fuzzy friends for horse riding lessons Monday-Friday after school.
-Our goal is to grow confident equestrians in a safe, fun, rider-centered environment.
-The Congressional Riding Academy helps students grow riding skills from beginner through intermediate levels, gain horsemanship knowledge, and develop friendships with two and four-legged friends.
+Horseback riding lessons are offered Monday-Friday after school.
+Our goal is to develop confident equestrians in a safe, fun, rider-centered environment.
+The Congressional Riding Academy helps students develop riding skills from beginner through intermediate levels, gain horsemanship knowledge, and foster friendships with two and four-legged friends.
 We believe working with horses builds on the school’s core values of integrity, kindness, perseverance, respect, and responsibility.

 Questions?
 Please contact: